timherreijgers/timherreijgers/README.md

 ### Hi there 👋

+I'm Tim, an applied computer sience student currently studying on Avans University of Applied Science in the Netherlands.

 <!--
 **timherreijgers/timherreijgers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.